juanmbellini/wchallenge/README.md

 #### Permission List Entity

 - It is a JSON object that only contains a mandatory ```permissions``` field which is a list of permissions.
-It must not contain null elements.
+- It must not be empty nor contain null elements.

 ##### Valid examples
 ```json